Mount Warning: Shield volcano

-Mount Warning is the central volcanic remnant of an ancient shield volcano, the Tweed Volcano, which would have been about 1900 m above sea level or just under twice the height of the current mountain.
+Wollumbin is the central volcanic remnant of an ancient shield volcano, the Tweed Volcano, which would have been about 1900 m above sea level or just under twice the height of the current mountain.
 This volcano last erupted around 23 million years ago.
 As the mountain's central vent cooled it shrank, forming a depression at the top that has greatly eroded.

 Today the vast areas that were part of the volcano include many mountains and ranges at some distance from Mount Warning, and include the Border Ranges, Tamborine Mountain, the McPherson Range and both the Lamington Plateau and Springbrook Plateaus.
 The erosion caldera formed since this eruption is easily visible around the summit and forms the rim of the Tweed Valley.

 During the last stages of eruption, different and more resistant forms of lava that were cooler than those flows that created the shield volcano remained to form the current peak.
 The whole central Mount Warning massif was also pushed up by forces that remained active after lava eruptions had stopped.

+Ecology

+A species of frog, the Mount Wollumbin hip-pocket frog (Assa wollumbin) is endemic to the slopes of the mountain.